 MapMyRide is a great alternative to a GPS cycling computer if you don’t have the cash to buy one.
 One of the best cycling navigation apps, it allows you to create a route and then follow it all from one app on your phone.
 Routes can be made for all types of riding, although we’ve found it works best for road cycling and light gravel where there are obvious rights of way.

 It also allows you to share routes with your friends so if you are planning a club ride or a big group ride or event, then this is a great way to make sure everyone can follow the same route.
+That makes it a great alternative to Google Maps and great for offline use.
 You can export the routes to your GPS devices if you have one, or use GPS on your smartphone to follow the way while you ride.

 Undoubtedly one of the best cycle tracking apps, TrainingPeaks is well respected in the cycling training community.
 It works as a website and a standalone app so you can check your cycling progress and what workouts you need to do from anywhere.